-Samuel Mazzuchelli, was born in Milan, Italy on November 4, 1806, descending from a family of merchants and bankers.
-At age 17, Samuel entered the Dominican Order of Preachers against his father's wishes at a time when the Order was struggling.
-At the age of 22, this remarkable Italian-American came to the American frontier in 1828.
-After his priestly ordination, Cincinnati Bishop Edward Fenwick assigned him to be missionary priest of the whole of the Northwest Territory
+Samuel Mazzuchelli, founder of the Sinsinawa Dominican Sisters, was born in Milan, Italy on November 4, 1806, descending from a family of merchants and bankers.
+At age 17, Samuel entered the Dominican Order of Preachers (OP) against his father's wishes, and at a time when the order was struggling.
+In 1828 at the young age of 22, he traveled to the American frontier.
+After his priestly ordination, Cincinnati Bishop Edward Fenwick assigned Samuel to be the missionary priest of the entire Northwest Territory.

-Washburn offered his property to the city of Madison, the state of Wisconsin and the University of Wisconsin, but they all declined because it was “too far out of town.”
+Washburn offered his property to the city of Madison, the state of Wisconsin, and the University of Wisconsin, but they all declined because it was “too far out of town.”
 Washburn gave his estate and the surrounding 55 acres to the Sinsinawa Dominican Sisters with the stipulation that it be kept always for educational purposes.

 The current Edgewood Campus School facility opened in 1953 under the leadership of Sister Nona McGreal, OP.
 The school was staffed by Dominican Sisters who had advanced degrees from several colleges and universities.
-In the summer of 2013, the front entrance to the Campus School was remodeled to create a more esthetic and secure entry for students and visitors.
-Continuing renovations to the original Campus School building take place each summer.
+In the summer of 2013, the front entrance to the Campus School was remodeled to create a more aesthetic and secure entry for students and visitors.
+Continuous renovations to the original Campus School building take place each summer.

-The physical education building known as the Edgedome was completed in 1961.
+The physical education building, known as the Edgedome, was completed in 1961.
 Inspired by Frank Lloyd Wright and the new “poured concrete design,” the 164 arched beams were made in Peshtigo, Wisconsin, and trucked to Madison.
 The concrete pylons at the four corners anchor the arched forms and carry the weight of the roof.
 There are no windows to cause glare to athletes or spectators.
 The Edgedome is the physical education facility and the venue for many school activities and events for both the Campus School and Edgewood College.

-The Sondregger Science Center, built collaboratively by Edgewood Campus School, Edgewood High School and Edgewood College, houses science education classrooms and labs for all three schools.
+The Sondregger Science Center - built collaboratively by Edgewood Campus School, Edgewood High School and Edgewood College - houses science education classrooms and labs for all three schools.
 This building and the Edgewood science program have been hailed as a model for science education.
 The guest speaker at the 1999 dedication was astronaut Sally Ride, the first woman to go into space.